kwantec/rest-guard/README.md

  ```
 **User credentials.**

-You must define a function to get user credentials (id, role, share link, whatever you define)
+You must define a function to get user's credentials (id, role, share link, whatever you define)
 ```javascript
 restGuard.userCredentialsFn(function (req, callback) {
         //you must provide an Array of user's credentials.